pavlokurochka/data_migration_sfdc/README.md

 ### Column Mapping

 We enter column mapping into [mapping.xlsx](data/mapping.xlsx).
-We get target column list from the tgt reports above.
+We get the target column list from the tgt reports above.
 Just paste special / transpose them into `target_field` column.
 Enter mapping information in the format provided in the included sample file.

 ![](pictures/mapping.png)